snakemake/snakemake/docs/tutorial/short.rst

 ::

-   snakemake --use-conda --force results/plots/quals.svg --cores 1
+   snakemake --software-deployment-method conda --force results/plots/quals.svg --cores 1

 Here, the force ensures that the readily drafted notebook is re-executed even if you had already generated the output plot in the interactive mode.